The registration period for the CBU is now closed! For those that registered, you will receive an email from us soon!

 In January 2019, the Bilingual Young Leaders came up with the idea to create a program for youth, by youth.
 The goal of the United Bilingual Correspondents program is to connect French-speaking youth from across the country who share common interests.
-It is open to students in Grade 7-12 (Secondary I-Cégep 1) who want to meet bilingual Canadians from other provinces, enhance their language skills, or learn more about Canadian diversity!
+It is open to students in Grades 7-12 (Secondary 1 to Cégep 1 in Quebc) who want to meet bilingual Canadians from other provinces, enhance their language skills, or learn more about Canadian diversity!

 How does this program work?

 - Once you apply, you will be matched with another student.
-In applying, you agree to remain in contact with them until the end of the school year through any method of communication (social media, email, Skype, etc), which you will determine together.
+In applying, you agree to remain in contact with your correspondent until the end of the school year through any method of communication (social media, email, Skype, etc), which you will determine together.

 - You will receive an email each month from French for the future with a list of themes to discuss.
 Through this process, you will be able to learn more about your correspondent, the Francophonie and culture in other Canadian provinces and territories.